taniydv/RISC-V-tapeout-Program-Week-1/README.md

 ### DAY 2: Introduction to .lib

-Day 2 deals with the introduction of librsry file and the information it contains. "sky130fd_sc_hd__tt_025c_1v80.lib" this is the library file containing the parameters like process variations, voltage and temperature.
+Day 2 deals with the introduction of library file and the information it contains. "sky130fd_sc_hd__tt_025c_1v80.lib" this is the library file containing the parameters like process variations, voltage and temperature.

 <img width="635" height="993" alt="Screenshot 2025-09-25 034228" src="https://github.com/user-attachments/assets/2ed22908-7bf6-48b3-86ea-7e813e52bdf7" />